Steaua fans: Friendships and influence

 As Steaua is the most popular club in Romania, there are, besides Bucharest, several cities counting a great majority of red and blue supporters among football lovers.
 Widely speaking, these cities are predominant in the Eastern half of the country, particularly in the regions of Moldavia, Greater Wallachia and Northern Dobruja.
 Cities such as Suceava, Piatra Neamț, Bacău, Galați (inside Moldavia), Constanța (Northern Dobruja), Buzău, Brăila, Târgoviște, Călărași (Greater Wallachia), Râmnicu Vâlcea, Târgu Jiu (Oltenia), Brașov, Oradea, Sibiu, Târgu Mureș or Petroșani (Transylvania) enjoy a great majority of Steaua fans which are often well-received even by fans of the local teams.

 The club is also popular outside the borders, notably between Romanian emigrants.
 The Valencian Community in Spain accounts for an important number of supporters, being the most important area for this matter.

 Steaua fans are also maintaining good relations with the fans of CSKA Sofia of Bulgaria, with whom they share the common root of once representing the teams of their national armies.
 The bases of these relations date from a UEFA Cup encounter in 2004 between the two clubs.
-Some ultras are also friends with the ultras from UTA Arad, Corvinul Hunedoara, Farul Constanța, NEC Nijmegen, PAOK FC, CSKA Moscow and Partizan Belgrade and the barras bravas from Boca Juniors.
+Some ultras are also friends with the ultras from UTA Arad, Corvinul Hunedoara, Farul Constanța, NEC Nijmegen, PAOK FC, CSKA Moscow and Partizan Belgrade and [hellas army][hellas verona ]and the barras bravas from Boca Juniors.
 Also, European encounters against Panathinaikos in 1998 and Slavia Praha in 1999 were premises for setting contacts with rival fans of Olympiacos of Greece and Sparta Prague of Czech Republic respectively.